 - c. - i.
-The improvements of the site will require only a minimal amount of topsoil movement.
-Existing City Engineering Division standards require that any new development provide a grading and drainage plan for review to the City to ensure that off- and on-site improvements will be designed to meet City standards. - ii.
-The minor improvements proposed as part of the site will create additional impervious surfaces.
+The development of this site will require movement of topsoil.
+Existing City Engineering Division standards require that a grading and drainage plan be submitted for review to the City to ensure that off- and on-site improvements will be designed to meet City standards. - ii.
+Development of the site will create additional impervious surfaces.
 However, connection of the site to storm water drainage facilities that already exist in adjacent roadways will reduce any potential impacts to a less than significant level.